CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

     <meta property="og:image" content="{{site.url}}/assets/images/covers/nasa-is-fucked.jpg">
 </head>

-Hopefully writing these blog posts makes me smarter and doesn't purely put my partly correct ideas on the internet.

 ## How'd This Happen?

 In researching NASA I have come to the obvious conclusion that it is a horribly bureaucratic and political organizaiton.
 I haven't seen anyone ardently dispute this point.
 As I am writing this post I see the Moon rising over the horizon.
 NASA has failed.
 We haven't colonized it yet.